 Conservation work goes on all year

-Rita Fox is the lead conservation volunteer with Friends of Silverwood Park, directed by Dane County staff.
+Rita Fox is the Volunteer Woods Restoration Manager with Friends of Silverwood Park, directed by Dane County staff.
 Volunteers are welcome any time of year.

 From January to March, volunteers remove invasive brush and prepare fire breaks.
 Volunteer crews from Dane County, trained to operate chainsaws and conduct prescribed burns, lend a hand.

 From April to mid-June, we focus on preventing invasive species like garlic mustard, leafy spurge, and canary grass from spreading their seeds, by removing what we can and treating with herbicides where necessary.

 Throughout the summer months we mow weeds and continue routine treatment and removal of invasives.